 A great wine for long summer lunches, especially with the lower alcohol content.
 A fantastic alternative to Sauvignon Blanc – Anthony de Jager-

 The grapes were destemmed, crushed and the free-run juice was settled for two days.
 The clear juice was racked off and cold fermented in stainless steel tanks.
-On completion of fermentation, the wine was left on the fine lees for 6 months and allowed to go through malolactic fermentation before filtration and bottling.
-A slight fizz was intentionally added to the wine at bottling (CO2 carbonation) to add extra refreshment.
+On completion of fermentation, the wine was left on the fine lees for 6 months to add a layer of complexity before stabilization, filtration and bottling.
+A slight fizz was intentionally added to the wine at bottling (CO2 carbonation) to add extra refreshment to this lighter style.

 |Wine of Origin||